first year students

 Choose your track

 Undergraduate design majors at Carnegie Mellon earn a Bachelor of Design degree (BDes).
-This degree is equivalent in rank to a BFA, but acknowledges the growing importance of the design disciplines as separate and distinct from Fine Art.
+The degree is equivalent in rank to a Bachelor of Fine Art (BFA), but conveys the growing importance of design disciplines as separate and distinct from fine art.

 Communications